-GRB050803 - The host galaxy is marginally $(3-5\sigma)$ detected in deep R-band imaging from the VLT, in i-band imaging from the GTC, and with the F160W (H-band) filter on HST, but no other wavelength (although a hint of a marginal detection is evident in the Spitzer imaging).
-The lack of g-band detection is indicative of a dropout at a redshift of $z \sim 4$, although not an unambiguous one.
-Fitting the photometry using the EaZy photometric redshift software (Brammer et al. 2008) and disallowing passive low-redshift solutions indicates a redshift of $z \sim 4.3$ (with ± 0.4 redshift uncertainty at 1σ confidence, although 1.9 < z < 4.9 is permitted at 95% confidence.)
-This redshift is consistent with (but slightly higher than) the result of Schulze et al. 2015 using the same data (but different photo-z software).
+although not an unambiguous one.
+Fitting the photometry using the EaZy photometric redshift software (Brammer et al. 2008) and disallowing passive low-redshift solutions indicates a redshift of $z \sim 4.3$ (with $\pm 0.4$ redshift uncertainty at $1\sigma$ confidence, although 1.9 < z < 4.9 is permitted at 95% confidence).
+This redshift is consistent with (but slightly higher than) the result of Schulze et al. (2015) using the same data (but different photo-z software).

-GRB050922B - We observed this galaxy with LRIS (g and R filters) and with OSIRIS (i and z), complementing the existing R and K_s imaging from the TOUGH survey. provide the transformation of transformation o high, 4.2 < z < 5.2 with a best-fit value of z = 4.9, also in agreement with the parallel analysis of Schulze et al. (2015).
+GRB 050922B-We observed this galaxy with LRIS (g and R filters) and with OSIRIS (i and z), complementing the existing R and $K_s$ imaging from the TOUGH survey.
+The host galaxy is well detected only in i, z, and in the Spitzer filters.
+A fit to the multifilter SED (again ruling out passive low-z solutions) suggests that the redshift is high, 4.2 < z < 5.2 with a best-fit value of z = 4.9, also in agreement with the parallel analysis of Schulze et al. (2015).